mathigon/textbooks/content/divisibility-and-primes/content.md

 since 1973, but remained classified until much later.

 Today, prime numbers are used by computers all over the world to exchange data.
-Whenever you send an email or visit a secure website, your phone or laptop quietly generates large prime numbers and exchanges public keys with other computers.
+As you browse the internet or send chat messages, your phone or laptop will quietly generate large prime numbers and exchange public keys with other computers.